TheGreyGhost/MinecraftByExample/README.md

   - [The Official Forge documentation][forgedocs]
   - [Forge Tutorials listing][tutorials_forum]
   - [List of Good Tutorials][list_of_tutorials]

+Note - the recommended build of the Forge MDK uses a fairly old version of the MCP mappings (the mappings file is what Forge uses to convert all the obfuscated minecraft names into something meaningful, for example itemStack.isEmpty() instead of itemStack.func_190926_b()).
+This is really annoying for some of the classes in particular ItemStack.
+I've created a separate branch that uses more recent mappings (09 Feb 2017) [1-11-recentmappings][version1-11-recentmappings].
+If you use this, remember to update your own build.gradle to use the same mappings.
+(If you don't understand what I'm talking about, don't worry, you can safely ignore it).

 ####For earlier versions, see the relevant GitHub branch:
  - MBE for Forge 1.8: [1-8final][version1-8]